Skip to cookie consent Skip to main content

 A woman sits on her sofa in front of a laptop, holding her head like she has a headache.

-Obsessive-compulsive disorder (OCD) is a common mental health challenge.
-Sabine Wilhelm, PhD, a Mass General Brigham psychologist, answers common questions about what causes OCD, its triggers, and how it is treated.
+Dr. Wilhelm answers common questions about what causes OCD, its triggers, and how to manage the condition.
 Dr. Wilhelm is the chief of psychology at Massachusetts General Hospital and the director of the Mass General Center for OCD and Related Disorders (CORD).

 What is obsessive-compulsive disorder?